zheminzhou/SPARSE/docs/output.rst

 Output for 'sparse predict'
 -------------------------------
-The taxonomic profiling results for 'sparse query' is saved in <workspace>/profile.txt
+The taxonomic profiling results for 'sparse query' are saved in <workspace>/profile.txt

-The first three rows in 'profile.txt' summarizes the status of reads
+The first three rows in 'profile.txt' summarize the status of the reads from the metagenomic sample:

 .. code-block:: bash